LaxarJS/ax-json-form-control/README.md

 # AxJsonFormControl

-> A generic JSON-schema-based model editor, provided as an AngularJS directive
+> A generic JSON-schema-based model editor, provided as an AngularJS directive for LaxarJS widgets.

 This directive can be used to create JSON documents that are based on a certain schema.
 The schema is translated into corresponding HTML elements and each item of the JSON structure bound to it accordingly.